Self-checkouts are disappearing from retailers. Here’s why

 If you’ve ever visited Target on a Sunday evening and have seen the snaking lane of self-checkout customers weaving into the store, you know.

-But you may be seeing fewer of them in major retailers nowadays, and you can blame California’s retail crime wave.
+But you may be seeing fewer of them in major retailers nowadays, and you can blame retail crime across the country.

+Gaston County teen says he was forced to remove his pants during school search

-On social media, one user recently posted this picture of the Walmart in West Hills – with the self-checkout lanes roped off.
-The post said all Wal-Marts have removed self-checkouts due to theft.
+On social media, one user recently posted a picture of the Walmart in West Hills, California with the self-checkout lanes roped off.
+The post said all Walmarts have removed self-checkouts due to theft.

-We reached out to Wal-Mart to find out if the self-checkout lanes were indeed a thing of the past.
+Nexstar’s KTLA reached out to Walmart to find out if the self-checkout lanes were indeed a thing of the past.
 Are they removing all of them in California?
 Which stores have had them removed (or simply closed, temporarily or otherwise)

 They later replied, saying, “We’re always looking at ways to innovate and improve our stores.
 We have nothing to announce related to self-checkout removals at this time.”